Nithur-M/work-from-anywhere/frontend-jobs.md

             <p>Hi, we’re DuckDuckGo, the Internet privacy company for everyone who wants to take back their privacy now.
 For over a decade, we've been building our all-in-one product, developing new privacy technology, and working with policymakers to make online privacy simple and accessible for all. </p>
 <p><br></p>
-<p>Our app is now downloaded more than 75M times a year, and our private search engine packaged with it has become the #2 search engine on mobile in over 21 countries, including the United States, United Kingdom, Canada, Australia, Germany, and the Netherlands.
-Oh, and we've been profitable since 2014 with revenue currently exceeding $100 million a year!
-Now, we’re rolling out a suite of new privacy solutions, including <u><a href="https://www.spreadprivacy.com/introducing-email-protection-beta/" rel="noopener">Email Protection</a></u>,  <u><a href="https://spreadprivacy.com/introducing-app-tracking-protection/" rel="noopener">App Tracking Protection</a></u> and our first-ever Desktop Apps for <u><a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener">Mac</a></u><a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener"> </a>and Windows.</p>
+<p>Our app is now downloaded more than 78M times a year, and our private search engine packaged with it has become the #2 search engine on mobile in the United States and 18 other countries, including the United Kingdom, Canada, Australia, Germany, and the Netherlands.
+Oh, and we've been profitable since 2014, with revenue exceeding $100 million a year!
+Now, we’re rolling out a suite of new privacy solutions, including <u><a target="_blank" rel="noopener" href="https://www.spreadprivacy.com/introducing-email-protection-beta/">Email Protection</a></u>,  <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-app-tracking-protection/">App Tracking Protection</a></u> and our first-ever Desktop Apps for <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/">Mac</a></u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/"> </a>and <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/windows-browser-open-beta/">Windows</a></u>.</p>
 <p><br></p>
 <p>We’re looking for a <strong>Senior Frontend Engineer, JavaScript</strong> to help shape our all-in-one privacy solution and join our mission to show the world that protecting your privacy online can be simple.</p>
 <p><br></p>